Table of Contents

 Here is a comprehensive list of machine learning project ideas.
 Machine learning is still at an early stage throughout the world.
 There are a lot of projects to be done, and a lot to be improved.
 With smart minds and sharp ideas, systems with support business get better, faster and profitable.
 If you wish to excel in Machine Learning, you must gather hands-on experience with such machine learning projects.

-You can also check our Advanced Certificate Programme in Machine Learning from IIT Delhi.
+You can also check our Executive PG Programme in Machine Learning & AI from IIT Delhi.
 IIT Delhi is one the most prestigious institutions in India.
 With more the 500+ In-house faculty members which are the best in the subject matters.

 Only by working with ML tools and ML algorithms can you understand how ML infrastructures work in reality.
 Now go ahead and put to test all the knowledge that you’ve gathered through our machine learning project ideas guide to build your very own machine learning projects!